PacificBiosciences/HiPhase/docs/user_guide.md

 To *jointly* phase small variants and SVs, pass both VCF files to HiPhase and specify two output VCF files in the same order as input.
 Currently, DeepVariant and pbsv are the two supported input types.
 While not required, it is *recommended* that global re-alignment is enabled when SVs are used.
-If global re-alignment is used, a reference genome file _must_ be provided via `--reference {REFERENCE}`.

 ```bash
 hiphase \